GirinChutia/Misahub-Capsule-Vision-2024-Solution-eAI/README.md

 ---

 ## 📬 Trained model :
-The trained model is available used for submission can be downloaded from the following link: https://www.icloud.com/iclouddrive/0a0Zh2XgogcD8DWtx0FYshqsw#EfficientViT-L2-submission-capsvision2024-Team-eAI
+The trained model used for submission can be downloaded from the following link: https://www.icloud.com/iclouddrive/0a0Zh2XgogcD8DWtx0FYshqsw#EfficientViT-L2-submission-capsvision2024-Team-eAI